suffolklibraries/lgc/content/collections/events/life-drawing-first-light.md

 town: Lowestoft
 postcode: 'NR33 0DG'
 cta: |-
-  This event is run by First light Festival, for more information please get in touch via:
+  This event is run by First Light Festival, for more information please get in touch via:

   [https://firstlightlowestoft.com/](https://firstlightlowestoft.com/)
 ---
-Will Teather, Artist-in-residence for Norwich Arts Centre and NUA lecturer, hosts a range of life drawing and observational drawing activities.
+Will Teather, artist-in-residence for Norwich Arts Centre and NUA lecturer, hosts a range of life drawing and observational drawing activities.